-M.A. in Counseling Psychology, Health Psychology Concentration
+M.A. in Counseling Psychology, Health Psychology Concentration in Chicago

 Today people are living longer and healthier lives than ever before.
 But unfortunately, negative habits, such as smoking, lack of exercise, or poor diet can sometimes drastically shorten an individual’s life span.
 Counseling professionals specializing in health psychology can offer assistance in preventing individuals from engaging in negative health decisions and behavior to increase their longevity.

 The Health Psychology concentration within the M.A. in Counseling Psychology program is ideal for students seeking to understand how biological, psychological, and social factors affect illness as well as health.
 Students learn interventions and psycho-educative techniques aimed at helping people prevent illnesses, recover quickly, or live with chronic conditions in a way that maximizes their functional capacities.
 The M.A. in Counseling Psychology program at the Chicago Campus helps students acquire both the clinical foundation and counseling skills to become outstanding practitioners working with a wide range of clinical populations.

 Chicago program prepares graduates to sit for professional counselor licensure in Illinois (LPC and LCPC) and other states